7 Fascinating Facts About Swift Birds

-Learn everything birders need to know about swifts—the family of airborne birds that can’t sit still.
+Learn facts you need to know about a swift bird.
+These airborne birds can’t sit still.
+Get facts about swift nests, range and migration.

 Chimney Swifts Love to Fly